 |SOURCE: “Coverage for lawfully present immigrants,” HealthCare.gov, https://www.healthcare.gov/immigrants/lawfully-present-immigrants/.|

-The estimate of the total number of non-citizens in the US is based on the 2018 American Community Survey (ACS).
-The ACS does not include a direct measure of whether a non-citizen has legal status or not.
-We impute documentation status by drawing on methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et al. This approach uses the second wave of the 2008 Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status for each person in the sample; it then applies the model to a second data source, controlling to state-level estimates of total undocumented population as well as the undocumented population in the labor force from the Pew Research Center.
-See, “5 facts about illegal immigration in the U.S.,” available here: https://www.pewresearch.org/fact-tank/2019/06/12/5-facts-about-illegal-immigration-in-the-u-s/.
+The estimate of the total number of non-citizens in the US is based on the 2020 Current Population Survey (CPS).
+The CPS data do not directly indicate whether an immigrant is lawfully present or not.
+We draw on the methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et.
+Al.1,2 This approach uses the Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status; it then applies the model to CPS, controlling to state-level estimates of total undocumented population from Pew Research Center.
+For more detail on the immigration imputation used in this analysis, see the Technical Appendix B.